aimms/documentation/dataexchange/mapping.rst

 The dense-children attribute
 ----------------------------

 With the ``dense-children`` you can indicate that when a node will be written, because of the density pattern of all of its children, all direct *value-holding* child elements with the same bound indices as the parent node, will be written in a dense manner.
-For example, with this attribute you can cause all columns in a table row to be written to a CSV, Excel, Parquet file or database, whenever at least one of the columns holds a non-default value.
+For example, with this attribute you can cause all columns in a table row to be written to a CSV/TSV, Excel, Parquet file or database, whenever at least one of the columns holds a non-default value.

 With this attribute you cannot cause an array to be written in a dense manner, as the array elements need to bind an additional index.
 To enforce writing an array in a dense manner, you have to use the ``force-dense`` attribute.